-Approximately 46 per cent of block-funded hospitals reported emergency activity at the patient level, and 32 per cent reported aggregate presentation information at the UDG level.
-Also, 16 per cent of block-funded establishments reported basic summary counts and activity estimates.
-Where available, these data are used to determine NWAU values utilising the NEP21 price weights.
+Approximately 46 per cent of block-funded hospitals reported emergency activity at the patient level, and 33 per cent reported aggregate presentation information at the UDG level.
+Also, 15 per cent of block-funded establishments reported basic summary counts and activity estimates, although these were assessed to be unsuitable for use for NEC23 and were instead estimated using historical data.
+Where available, these data are used to determine NWAU values utilising the NEP22 price weights.

 For hospitals that do not supply emergency activity data, emergency NWAU is estimated based on the reported in-scope emergency expenditure from the NPHED.
-The number of emergency NWAU is calculated by multiplying the total reported in-scope emergency expenditure by 0.000180.
+The number of emergency NWAU is calculated by multiplying the total reported in-scope emergency expenditure by 0.000175.

-The emergency multiplier is the parameter estimate from a linear regression of NWAU (using the NEP21 NWAU calculator) versus total reported in-scope emergency expenditure for small hospitals (total public patient equivalent NWAU less than 5,000) that have emergency activity data.
+The emergency multiplier is the parameter estimate from a linear regression of NWAU (using the NEP22 NWAU calculator) versus total reported in-scope emergency expenditure for small hospitals (total public patient equivalent NWAU less than 5,000) that have emergency activity data.
 Due to data quality issues, all establishments from Victoria were excluded as reference data for the modelling process.